Sentencing (The Wire): Plot summary

 Daniels excitedly tells the news to Marla, who hopes that this will square things with Burrell.
 Daniels tells her of his plans to go around Burrell and reach out to the FBI.
 In Philadelphia, Bunk and Freamon track down Wee-Bey by tracing numbers that have called Levy's office from the city.
-Stringer receives a new package of narcotics, and instructs one of his few remaining lieutenants on how to prepare the drugs and spread the word that their business is again open.
-McNulty convinces Fitz to consider bringing in the FBI, but his supervisor, Amanda Reese, declines.
+Stringer receives a new package of narcotics and instructs one of his few remaining lieutenants on how to prepare the drugs and spread the word that their business is again open.
+McNulty convinces Fitz to consider bringing in the FBI, but his supervisor declines.
 Daniels decides to take the case to the U.S. attorney because of the political corruption involved.

-Turf clashes break out in the pit, with Bodie holding the ground for the Barksdales.
+Turf clashes break out in the Pit, with Bodie holding the ground for the Barksdales.
 McNulty finally visits Greggs' bedside, who eases his guilt and asks him to take care of Bubbles.
-Cheryl storms out of the room when they talk about the case, as she doesn't believe any of it is worth Greggs' life or safety.
+Cheryl storms out of the room when they talk about the case, as she does not believe any of it is worth Greggs' life or safety.
 McNulty delivers Greggs' money to Bubbles to help in his fresh start but finds that he is using again.
-Bubbles tries to return some of the money, but cannot resist taking it all.
+Bubbles tries to return some of the money but cannot resist taking it all.
 He asks McNulty not to tell Greggs.
 Later, Herc is notified that he is no longer in line for a promotion to sergeant and that Carver has been moved up the list.

-McNulty, Daniels, and Freamon meet with the FBI and the U.S. Attorney, explaining that the Barksdales have been buying and exorbitantly reselling property in areas set for redevelopment with help from corrupt politicians.
-The FBI expresses a desire to use the drug dealers to target the politicians, which causes McNulty to accuse the FBI of ignoring the misery in West Baltimore.
-Daniels later confronts Carver, who is revealed as being Burrell's mole in the unit.
+McNulty, Daniels and Freamon meet with the FBI and the U.S. Attorney, explaining that the Barksdales have been buying and exorbitantly reselling property in areas set for redevelopment with help from corrupt politicians.
+The FBI expresses a desire to use the dealers to target the politicians, which causes McNulty to accuse the FBI of ignoring the misery in West Baltimore.
+Daniels later confronts Carver, who is revealed as being Burrell's mole in the detail.
 Afterward, Daniels returns Prez to street duty and arrests Wee-Bey in Philadelphia.
-Meanwhile, Brianna visits D'Angelo in prison and tries to appeal to his sense of family.
+Meanwhile, Brianna visits D'Angelo in prison and tries to appeal to his sense of family loyalty.